Moetto/opencl-ncc/README.md

 # OpenCL stereo disparity algorithm - Multiprocessor programming exercise
 We have implemented an algorithm for creating a depth map using two images taken of the same scene with an offset in the horizontal axis.
-The program was originally created in C++, then ported to use OpenCL bindings to perform computations a desktop/laptop GPU, and finally the OpenCL was adapted to be run on the Odroid-XU4 embedded system.
+The program was originally created in C++, then ported to use OpenCL bindings to perform computations a desktop/laptop GPU, and finally the OpenCL code was adapted to be run on the Odroid-XU4 embedded system.

 The algorithm consists of three distinct parts: Preprocessing, wherein the input images are resized and greyscaled; The algorithm itself, where a disparity map is calculated by using zero-mean normalized cross-correlation (ZNCC) as the likeness criteria; and the post-processing, where the disparity maps of both images are cross-checked and the non-correlating